zenml-io/zenml/docs/book/features/step-fixtures.md

     config.param_1, config.param_2, config.param_3
 ```

-If all properties in `MyConfig` has default values, then that is already enough.
+If all properties in `MyConfig` have default values, then that is already enough.
 If they don't all have default values,
 then one must pass the config in during pipeline run time.
 You can also override default values here and therefore
 dynamically parameterize your pipeline runs.